Highlights aboard the Spaboat Merdeka 3

 What is a liveaboard spaboat?

-A liveaboard spaboat It is a unique experience that combines the best of diving and wellness.
+A liveaboard spaboat is a unique experience that combines the best of diving and wellness.

-Basically, it’s a cruise that allows you to explore exclusive diving spots while enjoying authentic Thai massages.
+Basically, it’s a cruise that lets you explore exclusive diving spots while enjoying authentic Thai massages.

 When is the best time to do a liveaboard in Thailand?